ofajs/ofa-v4-docs/docs/en/api/instance/parent.md

 # parent

-Using the `parent` attribute, you can obtain the parent element instance of an instance.
+Using the `parent` property, you can obtain the parent element instance of an instance.

 <html-viewer>